Larak Island

 Larak Island (also Lark Island) is an island off the coast of Iran, which has been one of Iran's major oil export points since 1987.
-The narrowest part of the Strait of Hormuz at distance of 24 mi lies between the island and the Omani-owned Quoin Island.
+The narrowest part of the Strait of Hormuz at a distance of 24 mi lies between this Iranian island and Oman's Quoin Island.

 History

 During their occupation in the 16th century, the Portuguese built fortresses here, as well as on the nearby Qeshm and Hormuz Islands.
 The island contains an Iranian military base which maintains several Chinese-made Silkworm HY-2 surface-to-surface missiles placed there in 1987.

 A floating terminal was established on Larak Island in June 1986.
 The island was bombed by Iraq in November and December 1986, as part of the Iran–Iraq War.
 As part of Operation Praying Mantis, the Iranian frigate Sahand was sunk by the United States Navy, 200 meters southwest of Larak Island.
 On 14 May 1988, the largest ship at the time, the Liberian supertanker, Seawise Giant, whilst carrying crude Iranian oil, was sunk by Iraqi anti-ship missiles off the coast of Larak Island.
-The ship was later refloated and repaired.
+The ship was later refloated, repaired and used for another few years.